 The voice of burnout is not YOUR voice.
 Burnout will say you aren’t cut out for it, that you don’t enjoy it, that you aren’t good at it.
 Don’t make career decisions while you are burned out.
-Switch employers, cut down hours, get a side gig selling slotted spoons on eBay, do what you gotta do to equal out your stress and your support resources.
+Switch employers, cut down hours, get a side gig selling slotted spoons on eBay, do what you need to do to equal out your stress and your support resources.

 For vision impaired readers, the text of this sketchnote reads: